Material-Blazor/Material.Blazor/Material.Blazor/Components/Icon/MBIcon.md

 ## Details

-- The Material Icons foundry is supplied by Google and referenced in the Blazor MDC bundled CSS.
+- The Material Icons foundry is supplied by Google and referenced in the Material.Blazor bundled CSS.
 - You can also use Font Awesome version 5 and Open Iconic version 1.1 icon foundries.
 You will need to reference CDN or local CSS files for these two fonts..

 &nbsp;